 Executives dedicated to the process should insist on top-level commitment and model the behavior.
 Policies and procedures should be clearly communicated with a strong emphasis placed on continual training for all employees.
 Creating or strengthening whistleblowing policies and offering a hotline for employees to report unethical and fraudulent conduct will reinforce the company’s commitment to compliance.

-Dr. Marie Gerardin is a professor in the Master’s in Business Ethics and Compliance degree at New England College of Business and Finance (NECB) where she has been an online professor for 11 years.
+About the Author Dr. Marie Gerardin is a professor in the Master’s in Business Ethics and Compliance degree at New England College of Business and Finance (NECB) where she has been an online professor for 11 years.
 She is an attorney and a member of the Massachusetts Bar Association.